-Energy Trust of Oregon is an independent nonprofit organization dedicated to providing cost-effective energy efficiency and new renewable energy generation for customers of Portland General Electric, Pacific Power, NW Natural and Cascade Natural Gas.
+Energy Trust of Oregon is an independent nonprofit organization dedicated to providing cost-effective energy efficiency and new renewable energy generation for customers of Portland General Electric, Pacific Power, NW Natural, Cascade Natural Gas and Avista.
 To provide these services, Energy Trust collects and manages customer information.
 Energy Trust takes its responsibility to protect this information very seriously.

 Energy Trust considers your personally identifiable information confidential.

 Follow the link to the full text of Energy Trust’s “Policy on Information Submitted by Utilities, Program Participants, Contractors and Bidders,” or the “Participant Information Policy.”
 This Privacy Notice is written to help you understand how Energy Trust implements its Participant Information Policy and how personal information or “Participant Information” is used in order to allow you to make informed decisions regarding sharing your information with Energy Trust to participate in and access Energy Trust programs.
 Except as required by law, to meet regulatory requirements or as described in this document, Energy Trust will maintain confidentiality of sensitive and personal information submitted to Energy Trust.

 If you choose to participate in an Energy Trust program, Energy Trust employees, contractors and subcontractors will use Participant Information only for Energy Trust purposes.
 Energy Trust analyzes Participant Information and aggregates it with other information to optimize delivery of specific program offerings and to plan, evaluate and report on all Energy Trust programs.
 Energy Trust may share such aggregated or anonymized information for reporting analysis and to promote program offerings.
 This Privacy Notice addresses the following questions:

 What information does Energy Trust collect?